ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Do, An – MD, Assistant Clinical Professor of Neurology

-Ediriwickrema, Lilangi – MD, Assistant Clinical Professor of Ophthalmology
+Ediriwickrema, Lilangi – MD, Associate Clinical Professor of Ophthalmology

 Eguchi, Asuka – PhD, Assistant Professor, Physiology and Biophysics